Staffwerke/vm-babysitter/README.md

 ### Backups and disk images:

-BACKUPS_MAIN_PATH should be mounted in ways that reflects same path on the host and inside the container.
 If BACKUPS_MAIN_PATH is "/mnt/user/Backups/vm-backups", a mountpoint should be:

-`- v /mnt/user/Backups/vm-backups:/mnt/user/Backups/vm-backups`
+`- v /mnt/user/Backups/vm-backups:/backups`

 The service needs full access to ALL VM's disk images to be backed up, from inside the container.
 There is no canonical rule about this, but the idea is to mount the folder that contains all disk images of VMs inside, or add different mounts if disk images are spread in different (and unrelated) places.